What Should I Set My Air Conditioner Temperature to in Summer?

 What’s the Best AC Temperature for Summer?

+There are some caveats, however, namely that this assumes you live in a moderate climate.
 We’re sure many of you would be hesitant to say Australian summers are “moderate”, so we’re going to break down the best temperature for air conditioning by different regions.

 The real ideal temperature requires you to balance the climate of where you live and your comfort.
 People living in warmer climates such as North Queensland will typically need to set their air conditioning unit to 21-23°C to reach a comfortable temperature and maintain efficiency.
 Meanwhile, people in cooler regions such as Tasmania can set their systems to 28°C to keep cool.

-How Temperature Setting Affects Costs
+How Temperature Setting Affects Air Conditioning Costs

 You can use the Ergon Air Conditioning Calculator to calculate your system’s approximate running costs based on the cooling capacity, temperature setting, and how much it is used.